elidhu/goss/README.md

 Import allows reading a file into the parameter store.

 - All parameters from the file must be stored as the same type i.e. String or SecretString etc.
-- Currently only .env key-values files are supported. **However** the parsers are already accessible in the code for the other 3 major formats - I just need create a flag to allow a choice of input format.
+- Currently only `dotenv` key-value style files are supported. **However** the parsers are already accessible in the code for the other 3 major formats - I just need create a flag to allow a choice of input format.

 ```bash
 goss import -f test.env -p /envs/dev -t SecureString